Filmsite Movie Review

 Whatever you do, please don't hum that tune anymore.
 I just got it out of my head and I don't want to get it started again.
 Please remember, don't hum that tune!
 (And then her tone changes) And don't keep getting up every few minutes.
 You just sit there and be a real lady.

 Ann makes a special request after being called for dinner - she wants to sit next to her mother and not next to Uncle Charlie, although Emma objects: "Certainly not.
 Uncle Charlie might think..."
 Charlie encourages Emma to honor Ann's request: "Let her change if she wants to."
 When Uncle Charlie approaches the table with the new seating arrangement, he notices the conspicuous change: "Have I lost my little girl?" - an indication of his intuitive suspicion that Charlie has had a major transformation.
 After being prompted by Emma's one word: "Joe!", Joe sheepishly hands over his ownership [and place as head-of-household] of the newspaper to his brother-in-law: "Oh, brought it in by mistake.
 Had it in my hand, I guess.
 Nothing special in it."
 Charlie remains in the kitchen and is fearful of entering.
 She listens to off-screen chatter about soup-sipping etiquette.
 After a deep breath, she appears at the dining room door and cooly faces her uncle, significantly noticed by him as he repeats Joe's declaration: "Nothing special tonight - Oh here she is, here's my girl."
-Roger rambles about calculating how many hours Charlie slept.
+Roger rambles while calculating how many hours Charlie slept.

 Charlie rises and describes her "perfect" nightmares of Charles' departure [literally and figuratively] - prophetic images of the film's conclusion: